rust-tw/book-tw/src/ch11-01-writing-tests.md

 {{#include ../listings/ch11-writing-automated-tests/listing-11-03/output.txt}}
 ```

-<span class="caption">Listing 11-4: Test results when one test passes and one
+<span class="caption">範例 11-4: Test results when one test passes and one
 test fails</span>

 Instead of `ok`, the line `test tests::another` shows `FAILED`.
 Two new